laszlocph/gimlet-documentation/src/pages/docs/installation.md

 ### Step 1: Creating a Github Application

-First, the installer creates a Github Application to manage Gimlet all access with it.
+First, the installer creates a Github Application to manage all Gimlet access with it.

 ![Creating a Github application](https://images.tango.us/public/screenshot_e090274e-ea94-4621-b6f0-b7a770d6815b.png?crop=focalpoint&fit=crop&fp-x=0.4999&fp-y=0.2487&fp-z=3.1368&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=3840%3A1960)

+{% callout title="Installing Gimlet for your company" %}
 The application is created under your personal Github account by default.
 If you install Gimlet for your company, and you are a Github administrator, you can set a second parameter for the installer script.
 The installer will use this organization name to host the application: `curl -L -s https://get.gimlet.io | bash -s trial myGithubOrg`.

 You also have the possibility to later move the application from your personal Github to the company Github account.
+{% /callout %}

-You also have to install the newly created Github Application and select what repositories Gimlet should have access to.
+Now, install the newly created Github Application and select what repositories Gimlet should have access to.
 It is most convenient to allow all repositories.
 If you prefer a smaller set of repositories, select a few application repositories you want deploy with Gimlet and remember to extend the repository list if you want to roll out Gimlet for new apps.

 ![Step 3 screenshot](https://images.tango.us/public/edited_image_3c1732d7-a923-47d7-bea8-fc69190d5e57.png?crop=focalpoint&fit=crop&fp-x=0.4969&fp-y=0.5822&fp-z=2.2336&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=3840%3A1960)

 As a final step, you also need to authorize the newly created application.
 Keep in mind that you are granting this access to your own Github Application.
-You are not granting any third-party nor the Gimlet creators any access.
+You are not granting any access to any third-party nor the Gimlet creators.

 ![Step 4 screenshot](https://images.tango.us/public/screenshot_395e38bc-d9a5-4ef0-8cd9-7a3aeb23d8aa.png?crop=focalpoint&fit=crop&fp-x=0.4947&fp-y=0.5477&fp-z=2.2108&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=3840%3A1960)

 ### Step 2: Bootstrapping a gitops environment

-In this step you have to provide some information about the environment you are creating.
-Gimlet also puts Gimlet resources in a gitops environment so they don't stand above all things.
+You have to provide some information about the environment you are creating in this step.
+Gimlet puts Gimlet resources in a gitops environment so it is part of the gitops automation.
+Gimlet does not have a special place in your infrastructure, even though it manages gitops, it is also part of it.

-You need to name the environment in this step and set the approach to structure gitops resources.
-By default, Gimlet uses two gitops repositories [by convention](/concepts/gitops-conventions), one for infrastructure components, one for application deployments.
+You need to name the environment and set the approach to structure gitops resources.
+By default, Gimlet uses two gitops repositories per environment [by convention](/concepts/gitops-conventions), one for infrastructure components, one for application deployments.

 ![Step 2 screenshot](https://images.tango.us/public/edited_image_374cd8b6-0385-48db-b8d1-e7ac7c4246da.png?crop=focalpoint&fit=crop&fp-x=0.5000&fp-y=0.5000&fp-z=1.0000&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=2176%3A662)